 Fun fact: In Japan, it is a ritual for students to eat a katsudon the night before their exams as the word “katsu” means to win!

-Oyakodon - Simmered Chicken and Egg Japanese rice bowl
+Oyakodon — Chicken and Egg Rice Bowl

 If you are a deep love for poultry, then oyakodon is definitely for you.
 This dish consists of simmered chicken and beaten eggs, often garnished with scallions.
 If you’re up for some spice, you can opt for additional shichimi pepper spices which add an extra kick to the taste.